Water Restrictions - Level 2 Water Supply Shortage

-The end of the drought does not mean the end of water conservation.
-Fountain Valley has had permanent water conservation requirements in place since 2009 to promote the efficient use of water and reduce or eliminate the waste of water in the City.
+Fountain Valley has permanent water conservation requirements in place to promote the efficient use of water and reduce or eliminate the waste of water in the City.
 These requirements are in effect at all times and additional requirements may be implemented in response to water shortages.

 - Watering is limited to no more than 15 minutes per station per day.

-- No watering during and within 48 hours of measurable rainfall.
+- Watering during or within 48 hours after measurable rainfall is prohibited.

 - No washing down of hard or paved surfaces, including sidewalks, driveways, patios, etc., except when necessary to alleviate safety or sanitary hazards.